Originally Posted: 09/09/2019

 In general, look for covers promoted as being breathable and water-resistant.
 Waterproof Covers don’t technically exist and are not breathable.
 This means that if water gets beneath the cover, it won’t be able to evaporate.

 Trapped moisture causes mold, mildew, rust, and corrosion – the factors used when arguing against covering your air conditioner.
-Non-breathable covers are typically made of plastic, look for one made of a commercial-grade vinyl or high-quality polyester.
+Non-breathable covers are typically made of plastic, so look for one made of a commercial-grade vinyl or high-quality polyester.

 Carefully measure your air conditioner to make sure you purchase one that fits correctly.
-An ill-fitting cover won’t work as well and could allow small rodents and insects to sneak in.
-If you can’t find a cover that fits your exact dimensions, opt for one that is a little larger but has a drawcord, elastic hem, and/or buckle straps.
+An ill-fitting cover won't work as well and could allow small rodents and insects to sneak in.
+If you can't find a cover that fits your exact dimensions, opt for one that is a little larger but has a drawcord, elastic hem, and/or buckle straps.
+While more expensive, you can also look into custom air conditioner covers for a perfect fit.

 Alternative Solutions to a Cover